Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Close to Hum Mountain is Tito’s Cave, the cave where Tito planned out many of Yugoslavia’s military strategies.
 Admission is free to both the mountain and the cave.

-Wine Tasting Vis
+Indulge in Wine Tasting Vis

 Like nearly every other island in Croatia, Vis dabbles in a bit of winemaking.
 It might not be as lauded as the wines of Korčula or Pelješac, but you will find some tasty local varietals here: mostly Plavac Mali (red), Kurteloška (white) and Vugava (white).